Alanlb195/NestJSTesloAPI/README.md

 ```
 GET http://localhost:3000/api/seed
 ```

+### WebSocket Support
+The project includes WebSocket support using @nestjs/websockets and socket.io.
+Upon connection, the WebSocket server:

+Receives the user's JWT token.

+Validates the token using the authentication module.

+Confirms the user is active.

+Registers the user as a connected client.

+Clients can send and receive real-time messages.
+Messages are not persisted; they are only broadcast to connected users in real-time.

 #### Tech Stack
 - Framework: NestJS
 - Database: PostgreSQL
 - ORM: TypeORM
 - Containerization: Docker
 - Package Manager: Yarn